nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

 ## TCP & UDP

-####Have a clear understanding of the TCP and UDP protocols, their similarities and differences
+####Have a clear understanding of the TCP and UDP protocols, their similarities and differences.

 - What is TCP?